mesmith75/ic-teach-kstmumu-public/README.md

 ## Example code

 An simple example of a fit to some toy data is provided.
+The toy data is located in the [kstarmumu_toy_data](kstarmumu_toy_data) folder.
 The most pertinent part is the calculation of the negative log-likelihood and the minimisation.

 The likelihood is calculated in the function below:
 ```python